 Careers Education, Information, Advice and Guidance (CEIAG)

-In the Sixth Form, Careers Education is added to the Year 12 curriculum as a discreet subject, and includes talks by visiting speakers, extensive support for the UCAS application programme, including Oxbridge and Early Entry applications and information on vocational pathways as well.
-This builds upon the Careers Education sessions in the lower school, and helps students formulate career ideas, hone vital facilitating skills and allows them to resonate these skills with their learning in their A Level subjects.
-Additionally, work experience continues into the Sixth Form and all students are given the opportunity to explore work based learning, usually running on Wednesday afternoons or Friday mornings.
-The nature of these placements is career related and forms an important part of the enrichment curriculum.
+In the Sixth Form, Careers Education is added to the Year 12 curriculum as a discreet subject and includes talks by visiting speakers, extensive support for the UCAS application programme, including Oxbridge and Early Entry applications and information on vocational pathways as well.
+This builds upon the Careers Education sessions in the lower school and helps students formulate career ideas, hone vital facilitating skills and allows them to resonate these skills with their learning in their A-Level subjects.
+Additionally, work experience continues into the Sixth Form and all students are given the opportunity to explore work-based learning, usually running on Wednesday afternoons or Friday mornings.
+The nature of these placements is career-related and forms an important part of the enrichment curriculum.

-In addition to academic success, all students Years 7-13 develop their employability skills by working towards a nationally-recognised qualification awarded by PiXL Edge.
+In addition to academic success, all students Years 7-13 develop their employability skills by working towards a nationally recognised qualification awarded by PiXL Edge.
 The Edge is intended to develop and accredit the life skills and attributes that employers are telling us that students need – leadership, organisation, initiative, resilience and communication – and recognises what they can do as well as what they know.

 We use Gatsby benchmarks to constantly assess the effectiveness of our provision, and we closely monitor the impact of this by keeping up to date records of work experience and careers related experiences of our students, this includes information sessions in Year 8 and Year 9 where information about Higher Education destinations is covered.
-This information is essential in helping us constantly refine our Careers Education programme, and allows us to take a bespoke approach with individual students to help them with careers advice.
+This information is essential in helping us constantly refine our Careers Education programme and allows us to take a bespoke approach with individual students to help them with careers advice.

 Our Careers programme also allows for access to our students by technical and vocational providers so that they are fully informed of approved technical education qualifications and apprenticeships.
-This includes talks from City College, Plymouth and other external providers on apprenticeships in the Sixth Form, a visit to the Skills South West event in Year 10, a Year 11 options day where vocational pathways are explored with members of staff.
+This includes talks from City College, Plymouth and other external providers on apprenticeships in the Sixth Form, a visit to the Skills South West event in Year 10, a Year 11 options day when vocational pathways are explored with members of staff.
 In addition, students in the Sixth Form as part of their UCAS preparation are also made aware of the vocational and technical options on offer.
 This is covered discreetly in the Year 12 UCAS day in June.

-By the end of their seven-year journey, our students are ready to take their place in the world as self aware, considerate, adaptable learners with an appetite for learning and a curiosity that serves them well into their working lives, and importantly for many inspires them to come back and teach the next generation of students.
+By the end of their seven-year journey, our students are ready to take their place in the world as self-aware, considerate, adaptable learners with an appetite for learning and a curiosity that serves them well into their working lives, and importantly for many inspires them to come back and teach the next generation of students.

 Careers Education provision is assessed every September from Years 7-13 at the start of every academic year.
 If parents wish to access any aspects of our Careers Education programme, then they can contact our Careers Lead listed at the bottom of this page.

 We also regularly evaluate our careers programme with a system of feedback from parents, employers and students.
 This helps inform our review of the careers programme.
-Additionally we have a Careers and Transition Team who meet regularly throughout the year whose main task is to evaluate the careers programme and to analyse what targeted supported students need with their careers curriculum as they move through their transitions from Key Stage 3, to GCSE and to A Level.
+Additionally, we have a Careers and Transition Team who meet regularly throughout the year whose main task is to evaluate the careers programme and to analyse what targeted supported students need with their careers curriculum as they move through their transitions from Key Stage 3, to GCSE and to A-Level.